aspose-words/Aspose.Words-Documentation/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 - A possibility to get the string representation of the [ListLevel](https://apireference.aspose.com/words/cpp/class/aspose.words.lists.list_level) object for a specified index using the [GetEffectiveValue](https://apireference.aspose.com/words/cpp/class/aspose.words.lists.list_level#geteffectivevalue_int_numberstyle_string) method has been added.
 - An intuitive capability to change the appearance of structured document tags, which actually allow embedding customer-defined semantics as well as its behavior into a document, has been introduced.
 - A new class [ChmLoadOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.loading.chm_load_options/) has been added to get more control over CHM loading.
+- The ability to get OOXML of a content control and save it to string has been introduced.
+To do this, the **WordOpenXML** property has been added to the [StructuredDocumentTag](https://apireference.aspose.com/words/cpp/class/aspose.words.markup.structured_document_tag/) and [StructuredDocumentTagRangeStart](https://apireference.aspose.com/words/cpp/class/aspose.words.markup.structured_document_tag_range_start/) classes.

 {{% alert color="primary" %}}